 Exercise was a fundamental element of the Nazi regime’s public health campaigns, and Nazi propaganda depicted physical fitness as every German's “national duty.”
-Nazi leaders did not call for Germans to exercise out of interest in their individual health, but rather they believed that a population of physically fit citizens was necessary to build a strong military that could conquer “living space” (Lebensraum) for the territorial expansion of the so-called "German racial community" (Volksgemeinschaft).
+Nazi leaders did not call for Germans to exercise out of interest in their individual health, but believed that a population of physically fit citizens was necessary to build a strong military that could conquer “living space” (Lebensraum) for the so-called "Volksgemeinschaft" (German racial community).

 The regime especially emphasized the importance of physical fitness and athletic activities for young people.1 Nazi youth groups such as the Hitler Youth and the League of German Girls indoctrinated German youth in Nazi ideology while engaging them in exercises, games, and sports.
 These activities were designed to physically condition their bodies and encourage a sense of camaraderie.2

 The featured film was made at the Hitler Youth training camp at the Austrian town of Grödig near the Berghof, Adolf Hitler’s mountain retreat in the Bavarian Alps.3 The undated clip shows a camp experience filled with games and outdoor activities as well as military training, physical conditioning, and ideological indoctrination.4 The young men in the film are shown competing in athletic events, learning to march, and training in the use of compasses, maps, rifles, and grenades.
 They also work outdoors and hike a mountain, reflecting Nazi thinking about the importance of exercise, hard work, and a “nature-loving lifestyle.”5